 O.S.
 Is the aggressor trying to use Moldova to circumvent sanctions, including their “Crimean” packages, including the port of Giurgiulesti?

+A.B.
 The port of Giurgiulesti, being an important trade hub, provides strategic opportunities for Russian provocations in the region.
 Not long ago, Moldova began to actively combat these risks, but there are still challenges that require attention.

 Moldovan intelligence services should play a key role in preventing such risks.
 It is especially important that the country’s economic security receives priority attention in the work of law enforcement and intelligence agencies.